tsackton/taelgarverse/docs/people/addermarians/norman-the-wanderer.md

-:octicons-location-24:{ .lg .middle } Met by the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) on May 13th, 1715 in the [Stonewolds](<../../gazetteer/greater-sembara/addermarch/stonewolds.md>), [Carlinshire](<../../gazetteer/greater-sembara/addermarch/carlinshire.md>), [Addermarch](<../../gazetteer/greater-sembara/addermarch/addermarch.md>)
+:octicons-location-24:{ .lg .middle } Met by the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) on May 12th, 1715 in the [Stonewolds](<../../gazetteer/greater-sembara/addermarch/stonewolds.md>), [Carlinshire](<../../gazetteer/greater-sembara/addermarch/carlinshire.md>), [Addermarch](<../../gazetteer/greater-sembara/addermarch/addermarch.md>)

-Norman is a a rag‑clad, eccentric hermit who typically wanders the western [Stonewolds](<../../gazetteer/greater-sembara/addermarch/stonewolds.md>), living off the land and observing the comings and goings of monsters, hunters, and travelers.
+Norman is a hermit who typically wanders the western [Stonewolds](<../../gazetteer/greater-sembara/addermarch/stonewolds.md>), living off the land and observing the comings and goings of monsters, hunters, and travelers.
 Eccentric yet sharp-eyed, Norman jealously guards “his hills” but can be persuaded to help those who show respect.
-He distrusts civilization’s rules, preferring the freedom and constant watchfulness of the wilds.
+He distrusts civilization’s rules, preferring the freedom of the wilds.
 His speech drifts between rambling stories and unexpectedly precise warnings.

 ## Events
 - May 12, 1715 DR: Met the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) at their campsite, and shared tales of a cave’s monstrous resident, who he called the "double-big man".